Huntario/RSSAnalyzer/README.md

 10 minutes in total
 Explain each in detail

--01 Overall application’s concept - Jason
+-01 Overall App Concept - Jason
 ---1A Take headlines from the news and analyze them for sentiment (positive/negative emotion)

--02 The motivation for its development  - Jason
+-02 Motivation for Development  - Jason
 ---2A Compare the outlook of news sources
 ---2B Let readers know what they're reading

--03 front-end design process - Tonie
+-03 Front-end Design Process - Tonie
 ---3A Started with bootstrap + custom CSS framework for buttons/search

--04 A demonstration of its functionality - Tonie
+-04 Demonstration - Tonie
 ---4A show buttons
 ---4B show score
 ---4C show validation (http and if feed is live)
 ---4D show table and graph

--05 The technologies you used (and briefly how they work) - Hunter
+-05 Technologies Used - Hunter
 ---5A Explain RSS
 ---5B RSS to JSON api
 ---5C Hewelett Packard E Sentiment Analysis API
 ---5D Chartist

--06 design process - Hunter
+-06 App Design Process - Hunter
 ---6A Take RSS link -- pass to RSStoJASON
 ---6B Take returned JSON -- push headlines into an array
 ---6C Pass in array of headlines -- return setniment analysis